-First-hand experience has taught me again and again…
+First-hand experience teaches me again and again…

 … that reality is not what so many gate-keepers of “knowledge”, “morality”, and “wisdom”… the preachers, politicians, and other salesmen… would have us all believe.